digbmc/germantown-y/_exhibits/The-Pool-Exhibition.md

 This photograph displays the various swimming programming that were available, including the option to enroll in life saving courses.
 It also includes the written detail that the pool provides sterilized swimwear. <br/>

+{% include feature/image.html objectid="objects/arc_076.jpg" width="55"  caption="(6)An image of the pool after the closing of YWCA" %}

+This photo displays the pool after the YWCA was closed.
+The pool is drained and abandoned, and is filled with garbage.
+The windows in the background are boarded up, and the whole building generally appears dilapidated.
+Although there are copious amounts of repairs that would need to be done, the pool’s tiling and overall structure remains intact.

 **Oral History Quotes About the Pool, Fall of 2023:**